auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     leftover prefixed salt, the length of this leftover is usually 32 bytes long.
 There is one exception that is only 29 bytes.

+[^username-padding]:
+     G3P insers some padding in between the username and password parameters to ensure that the username parameter can always be fully consumed by partial evaluation, and never leaves some leftover prefixed salt before the password.

 [^seguids]:
     It is sometimes possible to communicate a message via a prefixed salt.
     This is more or less what self-documenting globally unique identifiers